Plugins¶

 – a space separated list of amqps urls.
 Additional urls are treated as fallbacks.
 The plugin will send to the first one that accepts the messagecert

-– this string will be used as a prefix for all message topicsconnect_timeout
+– Koji uses this string as a prefix for all message topics.
+For example, if you choosetopic://koji

 – the number of seconds to wait for a connection before timing outsend_timeout